lanmaster53/lanmaster53-src/content/pages/events/pwapt-atlanta.md

 ###### Description

 This event is a 3-day presentation of Practical Web Application Penetration Testing (PWAPT) with Tim "lanmaster53" Tomes in Atlanta, GA.
+Our friends at [Lockstep Technology Group](https://lockstepgroup.com/) have arranged space and permitted public enrollment for this event.
+We are grateful for their support.
 For specific details regarding course materials and prerequisites, see the [PWAPT training page](/training).

 ---